 Advanced Open Water – You don’t have to be “advanced” to take it – it’s designed to advance your diving, so you can start it straight after your PADI Open Water Diver certification if you want to, or wait until you have a few dives under your belt – the choice is yours.

 The course is run over 2 days and helps build confidence and expand your scuba skills through different Adventure Dives.
-You try out different specialities whilst gaining experience under the supervision of your PADI Instructor.
-You log dives and develop capabilities as you find new ways to have fun scuba diving.
+You try out different kinds of diving gaining experience under the supervision of your PADI Instructor.
+You log your dives and develop capabilities as you find new ways to have fun scuba diving.

 What will you learn?

 You’ll plan and execute 5 dives (over 2 days) on the course and you choose these by talking through the options with your instructor and choosing from a long list of Adventure Dives.

 There are two required dives – Deep and Underwater Navigation – and you choose the other three, for a total of five dives.